jessehamner/BingoCards/README.md

 Takes a user-supplied list of phrases and randomly assigns them to a user-specified number of bingo cards, using LaTeX.
 A python script creates a complete checklist for all possible bingo card cells.
 This project is ideal for televised political events like State of the Union or presidential [or primary] debates.
+New for 2022: also ideal for a Super Bowl party.

 Although I made some changes to the LaTeX code, the bulk of the code -- and all of the hard stuff -- was taken from [tex.stackexchange.com](http://tex.stackexchange.com/questions/63357/automatically-generated-bingo-cards).